 Another example of the availability tradeoff is that servers can be unavailable for large portions of the day.
 In this cloud era where connectivity is available everywhere, people like agility and availability.
 By using schedulers, enterprises essentially limit their workforce to certain hours.
 This can be a good thing in many cases, but if an environment is needed on short notice (in an emergency, for instance), the manual effort to activate it may be more harmful than helpful.

 None of these approaches perfectly balance cloud spend and application availability, while also keeping the user experience similar to that of on-premises data centers.
 Should we sacrifice availability for cloud spend saving?
-Or should we continue to spend unnecessarily on cloud for availability?
+Or should we continue to spend unnecessarily on the cloud for availability?
 How can we have both?

 Finding the Balance